klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/eth.md

 ---
 description: >-
-  APIs related to accounts, blocks, transactions, and nodes.
+  APIs related to ETH Apis.
 ---

 # Namespace eth <a id="namespace-eth"></a>